 Given the strength of the chemical reaction, it is perhaps not surprising that people might fear the possible health outcomes of eating Mentos and drinking cola together.
 But, despite the fact that the Coke and Mentos craze has been popular for at least a decade, there are no credible news or medical reports that support the idea that people have died or been seriously injured after eating the products.
 Moreover, there are countless YouTube videos depicting people actually consuming Mentos and cola without dropping dead or becoming seriously ill.
 Eating and drinking the products or holding them in your mouth might cause prolonged belching or projectile vomiting.
 You might come away with an upset tummy.
 It might end up rather messy.
 It is thus an experiment that people, especially children, should avoid because it may well cause distress and discomfort.
 But, it’s NOT going to kill you.

 In fact, this would-be warning is just an updated version of much older ‘Coke and Mentos death’ hoaxes that have circulated since at least 2006.
 Discovery’s MythBusters TV show did a segment about the Coke and Mentos death myth some years ago and pronounced it ‘busted’.

 And, of course, the suggestion that a mixture of Pepsi and Mentos can somehow turn into deadly cyanide poison is simply absurd.
 If potentially fatal quantities of cyanide could be produced by the casual combination of everyday products like cola and candy, then deaths by cyanide poisoning would be commonplace.
-And, there would also be official and well publicised warnings about combining these supposedly cyanide producing components.
+And, there would also be official and well-publicised warnings about combining these supposed cyanide producing components.